s3r3/s3r3/readme.md

 const MY = {
   pronouns: "He" | "Him",
   IT Student At Jabal Ghafur University
-  "Wisest is he who know she does know"
+  "Wisest is he who know he does know"
 }
 ```